-The English radio broadcaster, composer, conductor, lecturer, pianist and writer Antony Hopkins, who refers to himself as 'a sort of musical odd-job man', was born in London on 21 March 1921 as Ernest William Antony Reynolds.
+The English radio broadcaster, composer, conductor, lecturer, pianist and writer Antony Hopkins, who refered to himself as 'a sort of musical odd-job man', was born in London on 21 March 1921 as Ernest William Antony Reynolds.
 He was adopted by a master at Berkhamsted School following the death of his father, and his surname changed to Hopkins.

 He went to the Royal College of Music in 1939, and after a wasted first year, studied with Cyril Smith.
 He won two top awards, the Chappell Gold Medal for piano and the Cobbett Prize for composition.
 Later he received a CBE in 1976.